The example in vignette("piar")

 aggregate()

 .
-In some cases, however, an elemental index may
+In some cases, however, an elementary index

-get imputed with the value for, say, another elemental aggregate, rather
+may get imputed with the value for, say, another elementary aggregate,

-than for an entire group of elemental aggregates.
-The simplest way to do
+rather than for an entire group of elementary aggregates.
+The simplest

-this sort of imputation is to alter the elemental indexes prior to
+way to do this sort of imputation is to alter the elementary indexes

 As an example, suppose that missing index values for business B4 should be imputed as 1, rather than the value for group 12.
 This replacement can be done as if the index was a matrix.